LISPBUILDER-SDL - Use SDL from Common Lisp

 any-color-but-this color => result

-Returns a new color that is different to the color COLOR.
+Returns a new color that is different to COLOR.

 [Function]